onyx-platform/onyx/doc/user-guide/aggregation-state-management.md

 ### BookKeeper Implementation

 State update changelog entries are persisted to BookKeeper, a replicated log server.
 An embedded BookKeeper server is included with Onyx.
-The embedded server is currently the recommended approach to running BookKeeper along side Onyx.
-This will be re-evaluated in the beta release of Onyx 0.8.0.
+You can either use the embedded or run BookKeeper along side Onyx in a separate process.

 BookKeeper ensures that changelog entries are replicated to multiple nodes, allowing for the recovery of windowing states upon the crash of a windowed task